reubenharry/website/content/maths/ComplexAnalysis.md

 $$ \frac{\partial f_1(a)}{\partial x_2} = -\frac{\partial f_2(a)}{\partial x_1} $$

-These are the Cauchy-Riemann equations.
+These are the Cauchy-Riemann equations, which the real and imaginary parts of your complex function need to satisfy in order to be complex-differentiable.

 ## Complex functions